sjoudaki/kids450/README.md

 There is more specific information in the readme file included in the tarballs.

-Please feel free to contact us at sjoudaki@swin.edu.au if you have any questions.
+Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.